 My fascination with the connection between nutrition and athletic performance led me to Foods and Nutrition program at Meredith College in Raleigh, North Carolina.
 During my last semester in college, I was diagnosed with Guillain-Barré, an autoimmune disorder that causes nerve damage and paralysis.
 As frightening as this experience was, I was able to see life through the eyes of a person with limited capabilities and learned to focus, set goals, and overcome life’s hardships.

 I fell in love with running in my 20s and, in 1998, completed my first marathon.
 After running numerous marathons (including Boston twice, with a PR of 3:28), I turned my attention to triathlons.
 Competing in my first half Ironman in 2009, I discovered my true strength lies in endurance sports.
 Since then, my focus has been half and full Ironmans.
 To date, I’ve earned two World Championship Qualifications at Kona in IM Coeur d’ Alene, 2014, and IMNC, 2016.

 My most important role in life is being a wife and mom to my two children.
 Jim, my husband, is an entrepreneur in Chapel Hill, North Carolina, and he runs marathons, 50-, and 100-mile ultra races.
-I’ve enjoyed helping him navigate his fuel plan for a 28-hour race.
-My son, Kenan, 18, is a runner, great student, impeccable work ethic and will be heading off to college in the fall.
-My daughter, Karsen, 14, runs track, competes in triathlon, and a field hockey player.
-Previously, she participated in Girls on the Run for many years.
+I’ve enjoyed helping him navigate his fuel plan for a 24+ hour race.
+Most recently he completed his travels to every country recognized by the United Nations – 193 in total.